Qiskit/qiskit/docs/migration_guides/qi_migration.rst

 Code examples
 =============

-.. dropdown:: Example 1: Circuit Sampling with Local Statevector Simulation
+.. dropdown:: Example 1: Circuit Sampling with Local Simulation
     :animate: fade-in-slide-down

     **Using Quantum Instance**

-    The only alternative for local simulations using the quantum instance was using an Aer Simulator backend.
+    The only alternative for local simulations using the quantum instance was using an Aer simulator backend.
+    If no simulation method is specified, the Aer simulator will default to an exact simulation (statevector/stabilizer), if shots are specified, it will add shot noise.
-    Please note that ``QuantumInstance.execute()`` returned the counts bitstrings in hexadecimal format.
+    Please note that ``QuantumInstance.execute()`` returned the counts in hexadecimal format.

     .. code-block:: python